Studio 73: Suffolk’s On-Campus High-Definition Television Studio

 Studio 73 combines the most advanced HD technology with an unbeatable location, just steps away from the State House and Boston Common.
 Opportunities are available on both sides of the camera to provide students with a 360-degree view of the television news experience.
-Under the direction of Studio Manager and Instructor Jerry Glendye, student crews work on projects such as:
+Under the direction of Studio Manager Jerry Glendye, student crews work on projects such as:

 - “Suffolk in the City,” a weekly segment on New England Cable News (NECN), featuring Suffolk University students as real LIVE news reporters

 - Producing additional interviews and shows for NECN and Comcast Newsmakers

 - Several production classes allow students to earn credits while gaining practical experience creating complete programs in a state-of-the-art facility